 Before joining the English Bar, Anna practised for over 5 years as a solicitor, in Melbourne and London.
 Her practice focused on commercial law, civil fraud and human rights.
 Whilst at KPMG Law, Anna advised on a range of high-profile and complex disputes for governments and leading corporates including LafargeHolcim and Chevron.
 Anna remains an Australian Legal Practitioner.

 Alongside her work, Anna has undertaken a variety of pro bono legal work, including collaborating with the with the United Nations High Commissioner for Refugees (UNHCR) on an advocacy piece in favour of the Kenyan government shifting its refugee policy.
-She is currently supporting a former interpreter to the British Army relocate his family from Kabul to the UK under the Afghan Relocations and Assistance Policy scheme.
+She also supported a former interpreter to the British Army relocate his family from Kabul to the UK under the Afghan Relocations and Assistance Policy scheme.

 Notable cases and highlights include:

 Anna is currently acting as Junior Junior Counsel representing HMRC in a high profile tax misrepresentation/fraud case (since January 2023).

 Prior to joining the Bar, Anna was a solicitor and represented a high net worth individual with significant assets in the UK as part of a broader class action for allegedly engaging in fraudulent share transactions on the NASDAQ.

 Represented shareholders of a Kazakh company in relation to allegations of fraud, corruption and embezzlement.

 Anna is currently acting on behalf of a Swiss steel company in relation to challenging an arbitral Award valued at approximately £60 million (led by Richard Samuel).